apostrophecms/docs/docs/guide/batch-operations.md

 With that API route added, when we restart the website and run the batch operation again we should see our notifications indicating that it completed successfully.

 ![The articles manager modal with two notifications indicating that the batch operation completed successfully](/images/batch-operation-complete.png)

+## Batch operations for pages
+In this example, we added a `batchOperation` to a piece type, but a similar example could be used for a page.
+One thing to keep in mind is that batch operations are added to the `@apostrophecms/page` module at project-level and are applied to *any* selected page, regardless of page-type.

+The process for adding a batch operation for a page is the same as for a piece.

+1. Add and configure the batch operation itself
+2. Add the API route that powers the batch operation